ilovepku/sean-lee-portfolio/src/pages/projects/react-redux-firebase.md

 - Project creation for logged in users
 - Notification for project/user creation with Firebase Functions
 - User, project, and notification data stored real-time in Firebase Firestore
-- Project deployed on Firebase Hosting for better synegy
+- The project deployed on Firebase Hosting for better synergy